Sleep Facts

 • Falling asleep in under five minutes is a warning sign

 This often indicates severe sleep deprivation.
-Most adults are chronically sleep deprived, and many think feeling exhausted is normal.[7]
+Feeling exhausted should not be considered normal.[13]

 • Sleeping less than 4 hours or more than 9-10 hours raises early death risk